 How do you redeem Gold Card from American Express rewards?

-To use your rewards earned with the Gold Card from American Express, you must sign in to your American Express account and travel to the Membership Rewards page.
+To use your rewards, you must sign in to your American Express account and travel to the Membership Rewards page.

 How do you transfer Gold Card from American Express points to travel partners?

 Inside Membership Rewards, click on the menu button “Travel”.
 A screen comes up with two options: one for booking travel and the other for transferring points.

 Click on the points transfer option, and you will be brought to a page with all the partners.
 Then click on the desired partner and enter your loyalty account information to transfer points.

 You must have already signed up to a loyalty program in order to transfer points.